-(County Level) To provide the best learning experience, it is suggested that counties receive submissions in this class prior to the exhibition date to allow a judge adequate time to read the submissions and provide meaningful review.
-Each member may submit only one entry per class.
-Each entry is to be typewritten on 8 $\frac{1}{2}$ " x 11" paper and include the exhibitor's name.
+Submit one of the following.
+The entry is to be typewritten on 8 $\frac{1}{2}$ x 11 paper and include exhibitor's name.
 Entries must be original and written for the 4-H project.
 Stories should be double-spaced.
-Poems may be single-spaced.

-- Rhymed Poetry An interpretation of a subject in rhymed verse.
-Submit a collection of three poems. - Free Style Poetry An interpretation of a subject in unrhymed verse.
-Submit a collection of three poems. - Short Story A fiction piece comprised of three basic elements: a theme, a plot and characters.
-Submit one story, maximum length: 2,000 words.

-- Essay A short nonfiction composition in which a theme is developed or an idea is expressed.
-Submit one essay, maximum length: 500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
-Submit one story, maximum length: 1,000 words.
+- Short Story A fiction piece comprised of three basic elements: a theme, a plot and characters.
+Submit one story, maximum length 2,000 words. - Essay A short nonfiction composition in which a theme is developed or an idea is expressed.
+Submit one essay, maximum length 500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
+Submit one story, maximum length - 1,000 words.

-State Level Creative Writing: If promoted to state, follow the instructions below to submit your entry.
+State Level Creative Writing: If promoted to state, follow the instructions below to submit your entry by August 1 to the state 4-H office.

-- 1. Members are strongly encouraged to upload their submission to the State Creative Writing Box folder at least two days prior to the beginning of State Fair.
+1. Members are strongly encouraged to upload their submission to the State Communications Box folder at least two days prior to the beginning of State Fair.

 Members need to include their name and county in the title of the file.
-Upload files to: https://uofi.app.box.com/f/bdfd27ca56d6411bad64967978e5c2ed - 2.
-Members are also required to bring hard copy of their project to drop off the morning that their county is exhibiting at the state fair.
+Upload files to: https://uofi.app.box.com/f/bdfd27ca56d6411bad64967978e5c2ed

+2. Members are also required to bring hard copy of their project to drop off the morning that their county is exhibiting at the state fair.